Multiplier bootstrap of tail copulas with applications

 \subsection{Asymptotic theory}

-In this section we will construct multiplier bootstrap approximations of the Gaussian limit distributions $\Gb_{\ltctilde}$ and $\Gb_{\ltchat}$ specified in \eqref{t4ss} and \eqref{t5ss}, respectively.
-To this end let $\xi_i$ be independent identically distributed positive random variables, independent of the $\vect{X}_i$, with mean $\mu$ in $(0,\infty)$ and finite variance $\tau^2$, which additionally satisfy $ ||\xi||_{2,1}:=\int_0^\infty \sqrt{ P(|\xi|>x)}\,dx<\infty. $ We will first deal with the case of known marginals and define a multiplier bootstrap analogue of \eqref{est:ltctilde} by
+In this section we construct multiplier bootstrap approximations of the Gaussian limit distributions $\Gb_{\ltctilde}$ and $\Gb_{\ltchat}$ specified in \eqref{t4ss} and \eqref{t5ss}, respectively.
+Toward this end, let $\xi_i$ be independent identically distributed positive random variables, independent of the $\vect{X}_i$, with mean $\mu$ in $(0,\infty)$ and finite variance $\tau^2$.
+We first deal with the case of known marginals and define a multiplier bootstrap analog of \eqref{est:ltctilde} by

-where $\bar{\xi}_n=n^{-1}\sum_{i=1}^n \xi_i$ denotes the mean of $\xi_1, \dots, \xi_n$.
+where $\bar{\xi}_n=n^{-1}\sum_{i=1}^n \xi_i$ denotes the mean of $\xi_1, \ldots, \xi_n$.
 We have

 where the function $f_{n,\vect{x}}(U_i)$ is defined by

 and